 Cardiff University has a zero tolerance policy for violence and abuse.
 We are committed to educating and preventing against violence and abuse on campus.
 Please read on for more information about sexual violence and how to access support.

 The term “sexual violence” is an an all-encompassing, non-legal term that refers to crimes like sexual assault, rape, and sexual abuse.
+For more information, please search ‘violence and abuse‘ on the Intranet.
 Many of these crimes are described below:

 - Stalking e.g. repeatedly being followed or watched by someone;